-For perfect hard-boiled eggs, I use this Easy Peel Hardboiled Eggs method that I shared long ago on The Pioneer Woman’s site.
-In a nutshell, place eggs in boiling water for 12 minutes, then place in an ice bath for a few minutes to chill, and peel.
+Here’s my tutorial for easy peel hard boiled eggs.
+In a nutshell, place eggs in boiling water for 13 minutes, then place in an ice bath for a minute to chill, and peel.

-For the Cobb Salad dressing, I place extra virgin olive oil, red wine vinegar, mustard, garlic, salt, and pepper in a bowl:
+For the dressing, I place extra virgin olive oil, red wine vinegar, mustard, garlic, salt, and pepper in a bowl:

 The ingredients are quite simple, but it goes nicely with the bold flavors that are already there in the salad, like the salty bacon and blue cheese crumbles.